-You will be asked to complete a short report about how you have benefited from your staff development award and explicitly describe how you have shared your learning and disseminated good practice with your colleagues.
-This is important because it will help us decide whether the staff development fund is something which should be continued and developed.
+You will be asked to provide a short report about how you have benefited from the staff development award.
+This is important because it will help us decide whether the staff development fund is something which should be continued and developed..

 If you have any further questions about the staff development fund, please contact:

 Rachael Jarvis, Education Academy Administration Manager at email@example.com